-5. OFF CAMPUS EMERGENCY RESOURCES 1
+5. OFF-CAMPUS EMERGENCY RESOURCES (1)

-Emergency resources are for the most extreme conditions, or for when other services are closed and you believe the medical condition is severe enough that it cannot wait until a clinic opens again.
-If the facility is not open, contact an emergency room at one of the hospitals or clinics above, those are available 24/7.
+Emergency resources are for the most extreme conditions and are open 24/7/365.
+Visit an emergency room located at one of the hospitals or clinics above when other facilities (e.g. urgent care) are closed and you believe the medical condition is severe enough that it cannot wait until a clinic is open.